Elihu Burritt: League of Universal Brotherhood

 Burritt founded the peace organization the League of Universal Brotherhood in 1846.
 He launched it at Pershore, and it was supported by Sturge, James Silk Buckingham, and John Jefferson of the London Peace Society.
 The Quaker Edmund Fry (1811–1866) became its secretary, and Charles Gilpin a supporter.
 Burritt edited the monthly Bond of Brotherhood, from London.
 The league promoted the use of free-labour produce.
 Female auxiliaries, called 'Olive Leaf Circles', raised funds for the league by selling articles made from free-labour cotton and other raw materials.
 By 1850 there were around 150 of such circles in Britain.

-"The peace movement", as an umbrella term that included supporters of William Lloyd Garrison and the "moral force" Chartists, as well as the league and Peace Society radicals, was popularised by Burritt from 1847.
+"The peace movement", as an umbrella term that included supporters of William Lloyd Garrison and the "moral force" Chartists, as well as the league and Peace Society radicals, was popularized by Burritt from 1847.

 Burritt organized the first international congress of the Friends of Peace, which convened in Brussels in September 1848.
 The league was shortly an international movement, but its British branch became part of the London Peace Society in 1857.
 It influenced the later work in the United Kingdom of Priscilla Peckover.

-A second "Peace Congress" met in Paris in 1849, presided over by Victor Hugo.
+A second International Peace Congress met in Paris in 1849, presided over by Victor Hugo.
 Burritt attended the "Peace Congresses" at Frankfurt in 1850, London in 1851, Manchester in 1852 and Edinburgh in 1853.
 The outbreak of the Crimean War and then the American Civil War jolted his views.

 Later life

 Burritt's first stay in Britain ended in 1853.
 He returned to New England, taking an interest in farming and agricultural methods.

 Burritt advocated that Britain, which introduced the Uniform Penny Post in 1840, should introduce an international "ocean penny post" and reduce the cost from one shilling (12 pence) to threepence.
 He argued this would increase international correspondence, trade, and hence universal brotherhood.
 He urged the use of illustrated propaganda envelopes.
 Postal rates were gradually reduced, but his objective was not entirely achieved in his lifetime.

 In 1856–1857 Burritt spent much time on abolitionist lecturing in the USA.
-He was promoting his version of "compensated emancipation".
+He was promoting his version of compensated emancipation.

 Burritt was appointed United States consul in Birmingham, England by Abraham Lincoln in 1864.
 When Ulysses S. Grant was elected in 1868, he was not reappointed to the post.
 He died on March 6, 1879, in New Britain, Connecticut.

-Selected publicationss
+Selected publications

 Burritt published at least 37 books and articles.
 They included: